noahdotpy/mytoolbox/modules/wallpapers/README.md

 - It replaces whiteline spaces with _ character for wallpaper files & folders (it's a good practice for parsing system files).
 - It copies your provided wallpapers from `config/wallpapers` into `/usr/share/backgrounds/bluebuild`.

-Gnome:
+GNOME:
 - When light+dark wallpapers are included, it automatically separates them for further manipulation process.
 - It automatically assigns all your wallpapers into background XML files located in `/usr/share/gnome-background-properties`,
-   which makes them available for selection in Gnome Appearance settings.
+   which makes them available for selection in GNOME Appearance settings.
 - If specified, advanced scaling options are written into XML files too
    Global scaling is always written 1st, while per-wallpaper scaling is always written last.
 - XML files are automatically renamed to "bluebuild-`name-of-wallpaper.jpg`.xml".